Rapptz/discord.py/docs/migrating.rst

 Because naive :class:`~datetime.datetime` objects are treated by many of its methods as local times, the previous behavior was more likely to result in programming errors with their usage.

-To ease the migration :func:`utils.utcnow` helper function has been added.
+To ease the migration, :func:`utils.utcnow` helper function has been added.

 .. warning::
     Using :meth:`datetime.datetime.utcnow` can be problematic since it returns a naive UTC ``datetime`` object.